 She carried so much pride on her shoulder that she had become a household name in the locality and it is known that there were many people in South Kolkata who would sometimes travel quite a distance to enjoy the phuchkas and alu dum made by Durga Pandit.
 More so, since she claimed that her imli paani was made with purified water.
 Today she is no more; however her husband and son are carrying on her legacy.

-The phuchkawalla at Dakshinapan Shopping Complex has a special type called the alur dom phuchka which is something available only here.
+The phuchkawalla at Dakshinapan Shopping Complex has a special type called the alur dom phuchka, which is something available only here.
 There is a Jain phuchka available at Triangular Park made with mashed bananas instead of potatoes.
-Salt Lake has many pockets of good phuchkas as well as New Alipore area.
+Salt Lake has many pockets of good phuchkas as well as the New Alipore area.
 I could go on and on.

 best Kolkata Phuchka